radius-project/docs/docs/content/guides/author-apps/aws/howto-aws-resources/index.md

 - **Add AWS provider** - An [AWS cloud provider]({{< ref "/guides/operations/providers/howto-aws-provider" >}}) allows you to deploy and manage AWS resources as part of your application.
 Enter 'y' and follow the instructions.
 Provide a valid AWS region and the values obtained for IAM Access Key ID and IAM Secret Access Keys.
 - **Environment name** - The name of the environment to create.
 You can specify any name with lowercase letters, such as `myawsenv`.

-## Step 3: Create a Bicep file to model AWS Dynamo DB table
+## Step 3: Create a Bicep file to model AWS DynamoDB table

-Create a new file called `dynamodb.bicep` and add the following bicep code to model a Dynamodb Table
+Create a new file called `dynamodb.bicep` and add the following bicep code to model a DynamoDB table

 {{< rad file="snippets/dynamodb.bicep" embed=true >}}